grapa-dev/grapa/maintainers/DEVELOPMENT/GRAPA_DBX_ENHANCED_INDEXING_SYSTEM.md

 4. **No Index Options**: No uniqueness, ordering, or specialized index types
 5. **Manual Management**: No automatic index selection or optimization

-## GrapaDB2 Enhanced Indexing: Practical Improvements
+## GrapaDBX Enhanced Indexing: Practical Improvements

 ### **Design Philosophy**
 Keep the **simplicity** of the current approach while adding **practical enhancements** that provide real value without overwhelming complexity.